-Sometimes chopping away at some ground beef to make it into small pieces can be therapeutic.
-If you’re looking for recipe suggestion I would recommend this Korean Beef recipe I found on Pinterest a while back.
+Sometimes chopping away at some ground beef to make it into small pieces can be therapeutic in a way.

 This fall I am making a pointed effort to try pumpkin.
 With the season change and with seeing pumpkin this and pumpkin that, popping up everywhere, I’ve decided to see if I can find something I can enjoy.
 Personally, I’d prefer a raspberry or concord grape pie to pumpkin, so I’ll skip the pie.